 Each year, we offer generous benefits in the form of research assistantships or teaching assistantships with tuition credits and a competitive stipend.
 Students also receive funds for travel to conferences and meetings.

 Note: We have a Master's program, but are not actively recruiting candidates at this time.

 Ready to learn more about Marquette's Biological Sciences graduate programs?

 Although no official deadline exists for the master's or the doctoral programs, completed applications should be received by December 15 for full consideration.
 Applications for admission received after this date will be considered as space permits.

 The Department of Biological Sciences is committed to the full 12-month support of each graduate student in good academic standing, including an 18-credit tuition scholarship and stipend.
-Doctoral students are supported by teaching assistantships or by federal grant-supported research assistantships.
-Additional fellowships provided by the university or by private foundations are awarded on a competitive basis to doctoral candidates that qualify.
-A select number of domestic doctoral students will be supported by GAANN Fellowships.
+Ph.D. students are supported by teaching assistantships or by federal grant-supported research assistantships.
+Additional fellowships provided by the University or by private foundations are awarded on a competitive basis to Ph.D. candidates that qualify.
+The nine-month academic year stipend for 2018-2019 will be $23,040 plus a summer stipend.
+A select number of Ph.D. students may be supported by GAANN Fellowships.

 Travel funds are available for students who present their data at conferences or participate in specialized courses off campus, including courses at Cold Spring Harbor Laboratory and the Woods Hole Marine Biological Laboratory.
 Additional funds are awarded to students for research and academic excellence.